ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-06-27-customer-in-agile.md

 An example from our Agile experience:

-*One of our European customers asked us to adopt a rule of “Common sense” without pining ourselves down to detailed process regulations and product requirements.
+*One of our European customers asked us to adopt a rule of "Common sense" without pining ourselves down to detailed process regulations and product requirements.
 It is a wise decision to delegate detailed solutions to the team, avoid the micromanagement and save time for business development.
 As a result, that solution saves our customer's time and the team's time and budget.*

 Trust can't appear instantly.
 However, if you begin to trust the team to take a part of decisions, you can prove it reliable and trust it more.